Humanitarian Dilemmas Conference

 Wendy Wilson-Fall is Chair and Associate Professor in Pan African Studies and Adjunct in Anthropology at Kent State University.
 Before moving to Kent, Ohio, Dr. Wilson-Fall was Director of the West African Research Center, where she served for five years.
 She has published articles on Fulani pastoralists and herding, monographs on various rural development issues, and other works on themes of identity, culture, local histories and social space.
 Dr. Wilson-Fall is a participant in the WARA project "The Sahara Crossroads Initiative" which seeks to examine current paradigms on studies of Saharan socio-economic history and culture.

 - Jacob Mundy, Colgate University

-- Dr. Timothy Scarnecchia, Director, Kent State Center for NATO and EU Studies, and Associate Professor of History, Kent State University, tscarnec [at] kent.edu
+- Dr. Timothy Scarnecchia, director, Kent State Center for NATO and EU Studies, and Associate Professor of History, Kent State University, firstname.lastname@example.org

-- Department of History Graduate Student Volunteers: Mike Goodnough, Michael Hawkins, Jeffrey O'Leary, Aaron Pride, Edd Koltonski, Bill Casale, Emily Hager Kasecamp
+- Department of History graduate student volunteers: Mike Goodnough, Michael Hawkins, Jeffrey O'Leary, Aaron Pride, Edd Koltonski, Bill Casale and Emily Hager Kasecamp

 The conference is coordinated by the KSU Center for NATO and EU Studies and made possible by generous funding and support from the College of Arts and Sciences, the Department of History, the Department of Pan-African Studies and the Department of Political Science.
 Thanks as well to Ken Bindas, chair of the History Department; Dr. Laura Davis of the Department of English; and Carla Weber and Kay Dennis in the Department of History office.